 Currently I’m Senior Scientist and Owner/Entrepreneur at Future Life Research BV, founded in 2014.
 I hold a PhD in medical psychology (Leiden University, 1999) and an MSc in developmental psychology (Utrecht University, 1990).
 Formerly, I worked as Head of Research at Wittenborg University of Applied Sciences, as Chief Scientist ‘Training Innovations’ at TNO, as researcher at the Netherlands Institute of Health Services Research (NIVEL), and as lecturer and researcher at Utrecht University and Leiden University.

-My central interest as a researcher and lecturer is to stimulate people to take control over their own development.
+My central interest as a researcher and lecturer is to stimulate people to take control over their own life and own development.
 Hence, self-direction and self-management are key factors.
 This applies to my former research on health behaviour and to my current research on learning and development innovations.
 Self-direction and self-management are key factors.
 It also applies to my teaching and coaching experiences.
+Another constant factor in my career is my fascination for a combination of scientific disciplines.
 I like to combine scientific disciplines in research projects in an agile mixture of theory and practice, because ‘innovations are born at the crossroads of disciplines’.
-Another constant factor in my career is my fascination for a combination of scientific disciplines.
 I like to inspire multi-disciplinary teams and I am at my best when new situations ask for new combinations of knowledge and skills.

 My central interest as a researcher and lecturer is

 to stimulate people to take control over their own development.

 I was a guest editor at Patient Education and Counselling, supervised five PhD students and am a member of the Association for Moral Education (AME).
 I have produced 64 scientific peer reviewed publications that are well cited (2,860 citations and an H-index of 17, Google Scholar 25-01-2022).
 I am an expert in qualitative and quantitative research methods, amongst others in questionnaire development and validation.

 My current research aims at interactive online micro-learning for moral development and the sustainable development goals.
 Expertise: Moral Development, Learning for the unknown, Ecology of learning, Ubiquitous learning (didactics and learning technology), Self-directed professional learning, Self-management, Quality of life, Patient-provider communication, Adherence, Questionnaire development, Quantitative research methods, Teaching & Learning and Society & Technology.